MrCerealGuy/Stonecraft/doc/Manual.md

 ### Metal

-Many of the substances important in technic are metals, and there is a common pattern in how metals are handled.
+Many of the substances important in Technic are metals, and there is a common pattern in how metals are handled.
 Generally, each metal can exist in five forms: ore, lump, dust, ingot, and block.
-With a couple of tricky exceptions in mods outside technic, metals are only used in dust, ingot, and block forms.
+With a couple of tricky exceptions in mods outside Technic, metals are only used in dust, ingot, and block forms.
 Metals can be readily converted between these three forms, but can't be converted from them back to ore or lump forms.

-As in the basic Minetest game, a "lump" of metal is acquired directly by digging ore, and will then be processed into some other form for use.
+As in the basic Stonecraft game, a "lump" of metal is acquired directly by digging ore, and will then be processed into some other form for use.
 A lump is thus more akin to ore than to refined metal.
 (In real life, metal ore rarely yields lumps ("nuggets") of pure metal directly.
 More often the desired metal is chemically bound into the rock as an oxide or some other compound, and the ore must be chemically processed to yield pure metal.)

 Not all metals occur directly as ore.
 Generally, elemental metals (those consisting of a single chemical element) occur as ore, and alloys (those consisting of a mixture of multiple elements) do not.
 In fact, if the fictional mithril is taken to be elemental, this pattern is currently followed perfectly.
 (It is not clear in the Middle-Earth setting whether mithril is elemental or an alloy.)
 This might change in the future: in real life some alloys do occur as ore, and some elemental metals rarely occur naturally outside such alloys.
 Metals that do not occur as ore also lack the "lump" form.

-The basic Minetest game offers a single way to refine metals: cook a lump in a furnace to produce an ingot.
-With technic this refinement method still exists, but is rarely used outside the early part of the game, because technic offers a more efficient method once some machines have been built.
+The basic Stonecraft game offers a single way to refine metals: cook a lump in a furnace to produce an ingot.
+With Technic this refinement method still exists, but is rarely used outside the early part of the game, because Technic offers a more efficient method once some machines have been built.
 The grinder, available only in electrically-powered forms, can grind a metal lump into two piles of metal dust.
 Each dust pile can then be cooked into an ingot, yielding two ingots from one lump.
 This doubling of material value means that you should only cook a lump directly when you have no choice, mainly early in the game when you haven't yet built a grinder.

 An ingot can also be ground back to (one pile of) dust.
 Thus it is always possible to convert metal between ingot and dust forms, at the expense of some energy consumption.
 Nine ingots of a metal can be crafted into a block, which can be used for building.
 The block can also be crafted back to nine ingots.
 Thus it is possible to freely convert metal between ingot and block forms, which is convenient to store the metal compactly.
 Every metal has dust, ingot, and block forms.